firebase/functions-samples/2nd-gen/test-functions-jest/README.md

-# Firebase Functions Test - Quickstart
+# Firebase Functions Test (with jest) - Quickstart

 This quickstart demonstrates how to run unit tests on gen-2 functions.

 ## Setting up the sample

-1. Clone or download this repo and open the `2nd-gen/test-functions` directory.
+1. Clone or download this repo and open the `2nd-gen/test-functions-jest` directory.
 1. Install Cloud Functions dependencies locally by running:
    `cd functions; npm install; cd -`